-to the local County Department of Health (CDOH), as required by state health codes.
-MVP also expects the PCP and other providers to cooperate with the CDOH to identify case contacts and arrange for or provide services and followup care.
-MVP encourages all physicians to consult with their respective CDOH on TB treatment and preventive therapy.
-Physicians should call their local county department of social services for the appropriate contact number.
+MVP requires Providers to report to the local County Department of Health (CDOH), as required by state health codes.
+MVP also expects the PCP and other providers to cooperate with the CDOH to identify case contacts and arrange for or provide services and follow- up care.
+MVP encourages all Providers to consult with their respective CDOH on TB treatment and preventive therapy.
+Providers should call their local county department of social services for the appropriate contact number.